Freelancing or Freelancer has become one of the most discussed subjects on the internet. Yet, many unclarified things

 And the freelance market is way bigger than you know.
 We are talking about a gold mine, that needs precise digging in order to yield the best out of it.
-Here is a nice article that shows key statistics about freelance work economy.
+Here is a nice article that shows key statistics about the freelance work economy.

 I know there are many beginners and they may have millions of questions in their minds.
 This is why I decided to share the things I learned over the last few years as a freelancer.

 If you are looking to earn 10k for a month in your very first month as a freelancer, I’m sorry, guys, I don’t know how to.
 Please read no further.
 This article is not for you.

-But, if you are looking for something reliable, sustainable and possible growth of monthly income in coming months, then I’d be more than happy to help.
+But, if you are looking for something reliable, sustainable and possible growth of monthly income in the coming months, then I’d be more than happy to help.